New Zealand Film Commission: Structure

 The New Zealand Film Commission is governed by a seven-member board appointed by the Minister for Arts, Culture and Heritage.
 Members represent the film industry and the wider business and arts community.
 The Board meets every two months to set policy and budgets, monitor progress against targets and budgets and consider applications for feature film production financing.

 Day-to-day activities are carried out by a staff of 46 from their Wellington office.
 The internal structure is based on four business units (Development and Production, Talent Development and Relationships, Marketing and Screen Incentives Administration) and three support groups (Business Affairs, Finance and Strategy and Research) all linked by strong connections across the organisation.
-Notable staff have included Mladen Ivančić, who was appointed as finance director in 1989 and retired in 2023 after serving as acting CEO on six different occasions.
+Notable staff have included Mladen Ivančić, who was appointed as finance director in 1989 and retired in 2023 after serving as acting CEO on six occasions.

 Controversies

 In 2019, the New Zealand Film Commission received public attention and criticism for its taxpayer-funded support of Wolf Warrior 2, a film described as Chinese propaganda.

 In October 2024, the Film Commission attracted criticism from Minister for Arts, Culture and Heritage Paul Goldsmith and the New Zealand Taxpayers' Union after spending over NZ$145,354.81 to send four staff members to attend the Cannes Film Market in May 2024.
 The money was reportedly spent on accommodation, food and drink and travel.
 In response, the Film Commission defended the trip, arguing that operating costs were lower than in 2023.
 They also outlined that the NZFC attended the Cannes Film Market, the world’s largest international film industry gathering, at a total cost of $145,354.81.
 Expenses included accommodation in studio apartments, flights for four staff members, and hosting costs for over 270 guests across multiple networking events.
 The delegation participated in over 100 meetings, events, and appointments with industry leaders such as film commissioners, festival directors, producers, and financiers.
 These activities are considered part of the NZFC's efforts to support New Zealand’s presence in the global screen sector, which is projected to be worth $390 billion by 2028.